-GP Unit 6: Critical Thinking, Research and Evidence-Informed Practice ntegrates evidence-informed practice, research principles, and critical thinking into practice.
-Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment Applies scientific methods utilizing ethical research practices when reviewing, evaluating and conducting research.
-(D) 62.1 Identifies, explains and applies the steps of the scientific method and processes.
+Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 6.2 Applies scientific methods utilizing ethical research practices when reviewing, evaluating and conducting research.
+(D) 6.2.1 Identifies, explains and applies the steps of the scientific method and processes.
 (D) 6.2.2 Articulates a clear research question or problem and formulates a hypothesis.
 (D) 6.2.3 Identifies and demonstrates appropriate research methods.
 (D) 6.2.4 Interprets and applies research ethics and responsible conduct in research.
 (D) 6.2.5 Collects and retrieves data using a variety of methods (qualitative, quantitative) and technologies.
 (D) 6.2.6 Analyzes research data using appropriate data analysis techniques (qualitative, quantitative, mixed).
 (D) 6.2.7 Translates and communicates research findings and conclusions through a variety of media.
 (D) Design a study including research question, analysis plan and IRB submission, complete study and enter and analyze data.
 Assess research articles and formulate educated decisions.
 Read journal articles, analyze, summarize and draw a conclusion.
 Interpret a piece of research to a lay audience.
 Create a detailed research design and submit for ethics board approval.
 Identify a research project and methodology; follow research protocols.
 Research project, literature search, presentation Conduct a research project, write report and present finding to the group.
 Review research and organizational guidelines when developing teaching goals and objectives for an education program.
 Develop and submit an IRB application.
 Present a research poster or abstract and defend conclusions.
 Write and submit manuscript for a publication.
 Develop an annotated bibliography.

-P Unit 6: Critical Thinking, Research and Evidence-Informed Practice Regrates evidence-informed practice, research principles, and critical thinking into practice.
-Integrates evidence-i Competencies nformed practice, research principles, and critical Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment Applies current research and evidence-informed practice to services.
+Competencies Performance Indicators Learning Activities and Practice Illustrations Demonstration/Assessment 6.3 Applies current research and evidence- informed practice to services.
 (D) 6.3.1 Uses research terminology when communicating with other professionals and publishing research.
 (D) 6.3.2 Critically examines and interprets current research and evidence-informed practice findings to determine the validity, reliability and credibility of information.
 (D) 6.3.3 Integrates current research and evidence-informed practice findings into delivery of safe and effective nutrition care.
 (D) 6.3.4 Analyzes and formulates a professional opinion based on the current research and evidence-based findings and experiential learning.
 (D) Implement a change in a nutrition program based on research and/or evidence based practices; support and justify the decision to change.
 Dispel myths using scientific / evidence-informed information.
 Interpret, perform and analyze nutrition research and translate research to the public or communicate in the scientific journal.
 Examine other research projects and their analyses.
 Design research and incorporate/utilize appropriatestatistical analysis.
 Critically evaluate and read research.
 Create a nutrition plan of care based on evidence-based literature and evidence-informed practice.
 Apply research and evidence-informed practice when planning a community, national or global nutrition plan.
-Course work, oral defense, papers, patient/client education materials, research project, presentation, analysis of other research • Review a published research article and identify the implications to practice or to a client/patient population. • Develop an educational hand-out on a clinical nutrition topic related to evidence-based literature. • Create a hand-out (cheat sheet) for a professional use in clinical practice. • Conduct a peer review of another student research paper. • Create PowerPoint analyzing and comparing/contrasting two studies. • Communicate the research methods and results to others. • Analyze the food journal of a client with diabetes for protein and carbohydrate intake and make dietary recommendations based on the interpretation of the client's food journal and blood glucose monitoring results.
+Course work, oral defense, papers, patient/client education materials, research project, presentation, analysis of other research Review a published research article and identify the implications to practice or to client/patient population.
+Develop an educational hand-out on a clinical nutrition topic related to evidence based literature.
+Create a hand-out (cheat sheet) for a professional use in clinical practice.
+Conduct a peer review of another student research paper.
+Create PowerPoint analyzing and comparing/contrasting two studies.
+Communicate the research methods and results to others.
+Analyze the food journal of a client with diabetes for protein and carbohydrate intake and make dietary recommendations based on the interpretation of the client's food journal and blood glucose monitoring results.